Guide To What It Takes To Make Money With Potpourri And Elixirs

 A special bond exists between herbalists of all ages and those who feel the call to experience these colorful and aromatic potions, elixirs, and salves.

-This guide tells you what you need to know to create your own herbal remedies for sale online and off.
+This guide tells you what you need to know to create your own herbal remedies to make money with potpourri and elixirs for sale online and off.

 A good way to find out more about creating effective herbal products is to visit herb shops, natural foods markets, and even pharmacies to smell and taste their products, feel the texture, and observe the coloring.